vasi/avipart/README.txt

 A. There aren't any endian-swapping functions which are standard and cross-platform, so I used the ones on my platform.

-Q. You should have written your own endian functions OR tested on many platforms OR at least have them modularized!!!
+Q. You should have written your own endian-swapping functions OR tested on many platforms OR at least have them modularized!!!

 A. That's not a question, and I'll expect either a patch or a bribe.

+Q. After I extract a movie, I can't jump forwards and backwards through it.
+What do I do?

+A. Avipart has to get rid of a movie's index in order to extract arbitrary sections.
+But you can use mencoder to reconstruct the index.
+You can get mencoder from many different sources, it's part of mplayer.
+Once you have it installed, run:

+	mencoder -forceidx extracted.avi -o fixed.avi -oac copy -ovc copy

+After a couple of minutes, you'll have a movie with a working index.